 Easy, soft and fluffy Appam made with fermented rice and coconut batter.
-An all time favorite breakfast :) It's best served with chicken/mutton/vegetable stew or fish molly and a staple diet in a Kerala home.
+An all time favorite breakfast 🙂 It's best served with chicken stew/mutton stew/vegetable stew or fish molly and a staple diet in a Kerala home.

 - Wash the rice well for 2-3 times in running water.
 Soak rice in water for about 6-8 hours.

-- Grind together rice, grated coconut and cooked rice in a mixer/blender in multiple batches.
+- Grind together rice, grated coconut and cooked red boiled rice in a mixer/blender in multiple batches.
 Use the water used for soaking rice and use extra water as needed to grind.

 - Add yeast to the batter and mix well.
 I used Rapid Rise/Instant yeast.
 Refer Notes for more details.

 - Cover the batter bowl with a lid and let it rest in a warm area overnight to ferment/to rise.
+It will take around 8-9 hours to ferment.
 The batter would have doubled and foamy after fermentation.
 In California weather, I keep the batter bowl inside the oven with lights on.
 Believe me, it helps to ferment.

 - Add sugar and salt.
 Adjust the quantity as per your taste.
 Mix well.
 You can store in the refrigerator for up to 2-3 days and use when required.